mui/material-ui/docs/src/pages/components/button-group/button-group-fr.md

 {{"demo": "pages/components/button-group/BasicButtonGroup.js"}}

-### Group sizes and colors
+## Sizes and colors

 {{"demo": "pages/components/button-group/GroupSizesColors.js"}}

-### Group orientation
+## Vertical group

 {{"demo": "pages/components/button-group/GroupOrientation.js"}}

-### Split Button
+## Split button

-ButtonGroup can also be used to create a split button.
+`ButtonGroup` can also be used to create a split button.
 The dropdown can change the button action (as in this example), or be used to immediately trigger a related action.

 {{"demo": "pages/components/button-group/SplitButton.js"}}

+## Disabled elevation

+You can remove the elevation with the `disableElevation` prop.

+{{"demo": "pages/components/button-group/DisableElevation.js"}}